ajamjoom/Image-Captions/README.md

 # Pre-Trained Models

 If you only want to validate Pre-Trained Models, then it's much simpler to use the Jupyter Notebook in this repository and just load the model you wish to validate.
 Open the notebook and find the Load model section and pick the model you want.
 If you would like to compare all the models against each other, open the jupeter notebook and run it without changing any of the code.

+Due github memory issues, I wasn't able to upload my trained models.
+If you want access to them, email me at abduljamjoom@gmail.comgit